-- 7. With the CPU inside the socket, inspect the four corners of the CPU to make sure that the CPU is properly installed. - 1 Gently close the load plate.
+- 4. With the CPU inside the socket, inspect the four corners of the CPU to make sure that the CPU is properly installed. - Close the load plate with the CPU inside the socket.
+Lock the lever labelled 'Close 1st' first, then lock the lever labelled 'Open 1st' second.
+Using your thumb gently push the load levers down to the lever locks. - 1 Gently close the load plate.